zahur76/docker_whatsapp/README.md

 Works similar to whatsapp with seen and unseen status with real time message update.

+Make use of django channel for asyn message sending to consumers.

 Can also upload and change profile photo by clicking on image.

 ![sign-in](media/Untitled.png)